Klemet/LANDIS-II-Apptainer/README.md

 Once you've done this, use `dotnet build` from inside the folder where the `.csproj` file is (e.g. do `cd /bin/LANDIS_Linux/Extension-Biomass-Succession/src` and then `dotnetbuild`).
 This test the compiling to see if there are any errors.
 Then, use `dotnet build -c Release` to finish the compiling.
 End up by checking if the `.dll` of the extension is correctly inside `/bin/LANDIS_Linux/build/extensions` (e.g. look for `Landis.Extension.Succession.Biomass-v5.dll` in the case of Biomass Succession v5).

+**I highly recommend that you test if the extensions function properly right now, as you are still inside the sandbox environnement**.
+You better see if there are errors right now, as you're still able to correct them.
+Every extension folder cloned from Github often contains a set of test files; I recommend you run the test scenario that goes with them.
+To run it, go in the folder with the test scenario, and then use `dotnet /bin/LANDIS_Linux/build/Release/Landis.Console.dll {nameOftheScenarioMainFile}.txt`.
+LANDIS-II should launch the simulation with your test scenario properly at this point.
+If something doesn't work, be certain that the path to `Landis.Console.dll` is correct in your command.

 One last thing : I recommend you note the extensions you have compiled in this way and their versions.
 A good way to do this is by adding their information in the file `/bin/LANDIS_Linux/build/extensions/extensions.xml` :

 ![image](https://github.com/user-attachments/assets/d9d139fa-81b6-42fb-9ab9-12d12c4348be)